 First solo flight.
 It’s a hot topic among new student pilots.
-I found myself being quizzed by the student and thought it might be worth writing about the experience.
+I found myself being quizzed by a student and thought it might be worth writing about the experience.

 It’s a good question.
 A first solo flight can seem intimidating to beginners, but it is a flight you will always remember.
 The process will be along the same lines for most students getting their private licence.
 Even if you’re going all the way to your commercial pilot licence, a first solo is pretty much the same for everyone.